MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/configurations/separatingEnvData.md

 ---
-ms.date:  06/12/2017
-keywords:  dsc,powershell,configuration,setup
+description: It can be useful to separate the data used in a DSC configuration from the configuration itself by using configuration data.
+By doing this, you can use a single configuration for multiple environments. ms.date: 06/12/2017
 title: Separating configuration and environment data
-description: It can be useful to separate the data used in a DSC configuration from the configuration itself by using configuration data.
-By doing this, you can use a single configuration for multiple environments.
 ---

 # Separating configuration and environment data